DrMaruki97/MSR_bot/README.md

-# Microsoft-rewards-b
+# Microsoft-Rewards-Bot
-A python script that automates the daily bing searches in edge
+A python script that automates the daily bing searches in edge.